-- Total platform sales from around the world are estimated at $100 billion to date (Source: Shopify)
+- As of June 2019, total Shopify platform sales from around the world are estimated at $135+ billion to date (Source: Shopify & You Blog)

-- Shopify received its billionth order in the second quarter of 2018 (Source: Shopify and You Blog)
+- Shopify received its one billionth order in the second quarter of 2018 (Source: Shopify & You Blog)

 Shopify growth and revenue statistics in 2019